American Avocet - Recurvirostra americana

 Characteristics

-AvocetThe avocet has very long grayish-blue legs, a long neck and a long turned-up black bill.
+AvocetThe American avocet is a large shorebird.
+It is 16-20 inches tall and has very long, grayish-blue legs; a long neck; and a long, turned-up black bill.
 The female's bill turns up a little more than the male's bill.
 Its head and neck are rusty-red in the summer and grayish-white in the winter.
 It has black wings with white stripes and a white body.

 Range

-avocetThe avocet's breeding range stretches from Washington, Manitoba (Canada), and Minnesota, south to California and Texas.
-It winters in California, Texas, the Gulf Coast and Florida.
+mapThe avocet's breeding range stretches from Washington; Manitoba, Canada; and Minnesota; south to California and Texas.
+It winters in California, Texas, the Gulf Coast, the Southeast coast of the U.S., and Mexico.

 Habitat